ISoon14/WakeOnLan-Gladys/README.md

 To know your physical address, you can make "ipconfig /all" on your windows computer and it's a adresse with this format : XX-XX-XX-XX-XX-XX.
 Replace ":" by "-".

+You can link a sentence on your brain with Label.
+The label called "wakeonlan.wakeLan".

 Enjoy !